thelowps/my-bash-stuff/README.md

 -> Allow user to select director(y|ies) to clean
 -> Allow option to append a directory's custom stains to its subdirectory's custom stains when cleaning recursively.
+-> Allow option to NOT run 'make clean', something like -n

 /**------------------------------------------------------------